 Martin Delaney Collaboratory

-In honor of AIDS activist Martin Delaney, the National Institutes of Health (NIH) and the National Institute of Allergy and Infectious Diseases (NIAID) have sponsored a new funding program designed to foster public- and private-sector collaboration in the fight against HIV/AIDS.
+In honor of AIDS activist Martin Delaney, the National Institutes of Health (NIH) and the National Institute of Allergy and Infectious Diseases (NIAID) in 2011 sponsored a new funding program designed to foster public- and private-sector collaboration in the fight against HIV/AIDS.

 To learn more about the NIAID’s HIV cure research, HIV cure-related Funding Opportunity Announcements (FOAs), concepts for future initiatives and funded grants, visit their HIV/AIDS Cure Research website.